 Sun Chengzong -- The Last Exceptional Commander of the Ming Dynasty in the History of China

-Sun Chengzong (1563 -- 1638) was a remarkable and loyal militarist, educator, poet and strategist in the history of China.
+Sun Chengzong (1563 -- 1638) was a remarkable and loyal militarist, educator, poet, and strategist in the history of China.

 He was the last exceptional marshal of the Ming Dynasty, who built a strong Maginot Line for his empire, and was able to defend his country.

-Scholars of the next Qing Dynasty believed that if Sun was always trusted and in charge of Ming’s military, Qing would still be a nomadic regime that would never had the chance to replace Ming.
+Scholars of the next Qing Dynasty believed that if Sun was always trusted and in charge of Ming’s military, Qing would still be a nomadic regime that would never have the chance to replace Ming.

 Intelligent Scholar and His Early Years Teaching in the Border